 Royal Commission into National Natural Disaster Arrangements, Counsel Assisting, with Dominique Hogan-Doran SC and Andrew Tokely SC.

-Cargill Australia v Viterra Malt, acting for Viterra and Glencore in a Supreme Court action brought by Cargill in relation to representations made in the course of a business acquisition transaction, led by Allan Myers QC, Stephen Parmenter QC and Suresh Senathirajah QC.
+Cargill Australia v Viterra Malt, acting for Viterra and Glencore in a Supreme Court action brought by Cargill in relation to representations made in the course of a business acquisition transaction, led by Allan Myers KC, Stephen Parmenter KC and Suresh Senathirajah KC.

-Australian Gas Networks v Goldman Sachs, acting for AGN in a Supreme Court claim for restitution of moneys allegedly paid by mistake, led by Philip Crutchfield QC.
+Australian Gas Networks v Goldman Sachs, acting for AGN in a Supreme Court claim for restitution of moneys allegedly paid by mistake, led by Philip Crutchfield KC.

 Wyndham City Council v Terra Culture, acting for the plaintiff in a Supreme Court action bringing claims in negligence in relation to archaeological advice as to the potential presence of aboriginal cultural artefacts, led by Richard Wilson.

 Thompson v Thompson, acting for the plaintiff in a County Court matter seeking freezing orders and recovery of money pursuant to claims in tort and restitution, unled.